arisnurmahendra/github-final-project/README.md

-# LogisticsShippingRates
-Please consider the below factors while contributing
+Logistics Shipping Rates Contribution Guidelines

-Code Style:
+Code Style
-Maintain a consistent code style for readability.
+Maintain a consistent code style to enhance readability.

-Documentation:
+Documentation
-Ensure well-documented code for effective collaboration.
+Ensure that the code is well-documented for effective collaboration.

-Testing:
+Testing
-Thoroughly test your changes before submitting a pull request.
+Thoroughly test your changes before submitting a pull request to prevent issues.

-Issue Tracker:
+Issue Tracker
-Check the Issue Tracker for tasks.
+Check the Issue Tracker for assigned tasks and existing issues before starting work.

-Code Review:
+Code Review
-All contributions undergo a code review process.
+All contributions undergo a code review process to maintain code quality and standards.

-Licensing:
-Contributions are licensed.
+Licensing
+All contributions are licensed under the project's designated license.